sentubiswas013/Javascript/code/question-02.md

 - **Shallow copy**: Copies the object, but nested objects are shared by reference.
 - **Deep copy**: Copies everything, including nested objects, so no shared references exist.

-In simple terms:
-- **Shallow copy** is like copying the surface level.
-- **Deep copy** is like copying everything, even the parts inside.

 ### 4\. **What are IIFE (Immediately Invoked Function Expressions), and when are they used?**